qmlbook/qmlbook/en/ch11/index.rst

 WebSockets are not yet part of the Qt delivery.
 There are some efforts to get WebSockets into Qt/QML.
 From the author perspective WebSockets have a great potential to add the missing feature to networked HTTP services - notification.
 HTTP gives us get and post but not yet a notification.
 Currently the client polls the server bit for real applications the server needs to be able to notify the client also about changes and events.
 You can compare this to the QML API: properties, functions, signals.
 Also called get/set/call and notifications.

-As it looks like a QML WebSocket plugin will be on the way to Qt5.
+As it looks like a QML WebSocket plugin will be on the way to Qt 5.
 You can try the new web sockets plugin from the qt playground.
 For a test run we implement and echo server using an existing web socket server.

 First check you are using Qt 5.2.x by querying qmake.